This type

 a colour with no other properties, or the colours might have texture, shape, a

-three-dimensional presence, a spatial location and even rhythm or movement, and very occasionally it might be an actual image (see further down).
+three-dimensional presence, a spatial location and even rhythm or movement, and occasionally images.
 The

 associated photism normally appears after getting to know the person, i.e. some